 Enterprise Authentication

-• OAuth 2.0 and SAML Support: Integrate with enterprise identity providers including Okta, Microsoft Entra, and custom OIDC providers
+- OAuth 2.0 and SSO Support: Integrate with enterprise identity providers and support OAuth brokering for stdio and hosted MCP servers

-• Role-Based Access Control: Define which users and teams can access specific MCP servers and tools
+- SCIM-Driven Role-Based Access Control: Define which users, teams, and agents can access specific MCP servers, bundles, and tools using SCIM and IdP group membership

 Operational Visibility

-• Real-Time Usage Tracking: Monitor every AI tool interaction across Claude Code, Cursor, ChatGPT, and other supported clients
+- Real-Time Usage Tracking: Monitor AI tool interactions across Claude, Cursor, ChatGPT, Gemini, Copilot, and other supported clients

-• Data Access Logs: See exactly what data each AI tool accesses—critical for security audits
+- Data Access Logs: See what data each AI tool accesses, which is critical for security audits

 Policy Enforcement

-• Automated Policy Enforcement: Configure and enforce data access policies automatically across all MCP interactions
+- Automated Policy Enforcement: Configure and enforce data access policies automatically across MCP interactions

-• Compliance Audit Trails: Generate complete logs supporting security and compliance reporting
+- Compliance Audit Trails: Generate logs supporting security and compliance reporting

-• Centralized Credentials: Manage all AI tool API keys and tokens in one secure location
+- Centralized Credentials: Manage AI tool API keys and tokens in one secure location

 RunLayer Platform Overview